A photo-essay on beach life at Long Branch …

 Promenade Beach Club on Cooper Avenue, 2019.

 Promenade Beach Club aerial image, 2010s.
-Located on the old National Guard armory property, the club opened for Summer 2000.
+Located on the old National Guard armory property, the club opened in Summer 2000.

-All the pretty colors at the Promenade Beach Club, 2020.
+Super summer montage at Promenade Beach Club, 2020.

 NJ National Guard Armory on old Ocean Avenue, 1980s.
-Opened in Sept.
-1959 with a $320,000 cost.
+Dedicated in September 1959 and built at a $320,000 cost.
 The facility was used by the 250th Quartermaster Battalion.
-The building had a 9,000-square-foot drill area and could accommodate 2,000 in its auditorium.
+It had a 9,000-square-foot drill area and could accommodate 2,000 in its auditorium.